-ALTP begins with a one year commitment during which the participant will be given the chance to explore where they feel God may be calling them while developing their gifts and skills and learning about ministry.
+ALTP begins with a one-year commitment during which the participant will be given the chance to explore where they feel God may be calling them, while developing their gifts and skills and learning about a variety of ministries.

 During Year One of ALTP you’d be expected to: